Back to Book

 Traditional evaluation asks: "Did this work?"
 Eval Engineering asks a harder question: "How do we ensure this keeps working, at scale, in production, as conditions change, while catching failures before users ever see them?"
 The first question gets you a report.
 The second gets you a system.

+This distinction matters because measurement alone changes nothing.
+Evals tell you that 30% of outputs were bad.
+They don't stop those outputs from reaching users.
+They don't improve over time.
 Eval Engineering transforms measurement into action: if an output fails evaluation, it doesn't ship.
 If patterns of failure emerge, the system adapts.
 If domain expertise exists in someone's head, it gets encoded into infrastructure that runs at scale.

-Eval Engineering is not testing.
 Testing asks whether something works.
 Eval Engineering ensures it keeps working.

-Eval Engineering is not observability.
 Observability shows you what went wrong after it happened.
 Eval Engineering is proactive.
 It catches problems before they escape.

-Eval Engineering is not metrics.
 A dashboard displaying 70% accuracy doesn't fix the 30% that's broken.
 Metrics inform.
 Eval Engineering acts.
 The goal isn't to know your accuracy.
 The goal is to improve it and enforce it at runtime.

-Eval Engineering is not a project.
 Projects end.
 Eval Engineering is a capability you build and maintain indefinitely.
 The lifecycle is continuous because production data drifts, user behavior shifts, and model providers push updates without warning.

-It's to build systems to prevent it from failing in the first place.
+The goal isn't to measure how much your AI fails.
+It's to build systems that prevent it from failing in the first place.

 The Eval Engineering Lifecycle